masonwyatt23/policy-summarizer/replit.md

   - Fixed issue where processingOptions weren't being saved to database - now documents properly remember their processing format
   - Fixed regeneration JSON parsing error by properly handling processingOptions as both string and object types
   - Corrected xaiService import and function call for regeneration endpoint
+- July 14, 2025: Enhanced brief summaries for better client digestibility and improved PDF formatting
+  - Completely overhauled brief summary prompts to use simple, everyday language instead of technical jargon
+  - Changed writing style to be more friendly and conversational, like explaining to a friend
+  - Simplified summary requirements to focus on practical benefits and real-world examples
+  - Updated PDF generator for better space utilization with smaller headers and compact layout
+  - Reduced header font sizes from 32px to 20px and policy headers from 22px to 16px for more efficient space usage
+  - Made summary content more compact with reduced padding and margins throughout PDF
+  - Optimized subheader styling from 16px to 14px and reduced spacing between sections
+  - Streamlined footer and agent signature sections for better space efficiency
+  - Enhanced overall PDF layout to be more client-friendly and professional while using space more effectively

 ## Changelog
 - July 01, 2025.
 Initial setup